hashgraph/hedera-mirror-node/docs/database/bootstrap.md

 ```

 - Replace `SET_PASSWORD` with strong, unique passwords for each respective user.

+- **Security Note:** Ensure that the passwords set in the environment variables are kept secure and not exposed in logs or command history.

 ### 2. Important Note for Google Cloud SQL Users